 For example, in February of 2016 Toyota issued a recall on 1.75 million vehicles.
 Chief among them being the very popular RAV4 model manufactured between July 2005 and August of 2014.
 Defective seat belts aren't a tale of yore due to poor testing and technology like the old days.
 It is still a very real and very dangerous threat to your safety in the event of an accident.

 How to prove that a seat beat contributed to an injury in Texas.

-Often, determining how a safety belt is defective is a fact intensive process that requires the analysis of trained experts, and you will need to retain one to prove that the safety belt was negligently designed or manufactured to the court.
-It is likely that the auto and/or seat belt manufacturer will also retain their own expert that will attempt to discredit the testimony of yours.
-Thus, it's important that you retain a Texas products liability attorney who not only has a history of success in defective seat belt cases, but knows the seat belt industry and the manufacturing process well enough to defend your case from attacks by the defense.
+Often, determining how a safety belt is defective is a fact-intensive process that requires the analysis of trained experts, and you will need to retain one to prove that the safety belt was negligently designed or manufactured to the court.
+It is likely that the auto and/or seat belt manufacturer will also retain their own expert that will attempt to discredit your testimony.
+Thus, it's important that you retain a Texas products liability attorney who not only has a history of success in defective seat belt cases but knows the seat belt industry and the manufacturing process well enough to defend your case from attacks by the defense.

 You need a smart, experienced Texas attorney on your side if you've suffered injuries resulting from a defective seat belt

 If you suspect you or a loved one has been injured due to a defectively designed or manufactured seat belt or child safety seat, you need a tough, experienced attorney on your side.
 In addition to employing a large number of developers and consultants for the purpose of ensuring that their products are safe, seat belt and safety seat manufacturers also employ a large number of attorneys and legal to defeat claims just like yours.
 The attorneys at Grossman Law Offices have more than 20 years of experience representing victims of defectively designed or manufactured seat belts and safety seats, and are available any time, day or night, to provide a free consultation regarding your injuries at (855) 326-0000.